.NET 3.0+Simple Speech Synthesis

 Asynchronous Speech

-Often you will wish to output speech asynchronously to allow further processing to continue whilst the audio is played.
-This is achieved by using the SpeakAsync method.
-If you execute the following modified example you should see that the completion message appears before the speaking finishes.
+You can output speech asynchronously to allow processing to continue whilst the audio is played.
+To do so, use the SpeakAsync method.
+If you execute the following example you should see that the completion message appears before the audio finishes.

 var synth = new SpeechSynthesizer();